04 Mar Understanding the different types of health information technology

 Sometimes, a paper prescription can easily get lost or even misread if the handwriting isn’t legible.
 E-prescribing replaces the paperwork by allowing the doctors to communicate directly to the pharmacy through a database.
 Instead of showing up to pick up a prescription with the piece of paper the doctor wrote, the patient’s pharmacy can just pull up the information on their computer through the database.

 According to the Alliance for Health Reform, a personal health record is defined as a record that is “owned” by the individual patient instead of by the providers.
 This helps a patient keep track of information from visits with the doctor, but it can also help them track their blood pressure, food intake, and exercising routines on their own time to help get a better understanding of their overall health.

 Electronic dental records

 According to the Health Resources and Services Administration, an electronic dental record is simply a dental chart that is available in an electronic database.
-The point of an EDR is just the same of an EHR, as it is meant to provide the oral health professional with the information necessary to chart electronically instead of using paperwork.
-The electronic method entails all of the same charting as before, such as procedures, diagnoses, x-ray charts, dental diseases, clinical notes and more, it just makes collecting all information easier by combining and organizing it all together.
+The point of an EDR is just the same as an EHR, as it is meant to provide the oral health professional with the information necessary to chart electronically instead of using paperwork.
+The electronic method entails all of the same charting as before, such as procedures, diagnoses, x-ray charts, dental diseases, clinical notes, and more, it just makes collecting all information easier by combining and organizing it all together.

 Secure messaging is the communication system that allows patients and providers to transmit personal and medical information through a streamlined database.
 It basically entails the same direction as email does, but it is under higher protection and privacy.
 This allows the provider and the patient more convenience to communicate on a regular basis without worrying if they can fit it into each other’s schedule.